Skip to main content

 (ii) a decision is made that diligent efforts were made and failed to locate the child and family, per OAC 340:75-3-200 ITS # 20; or

-(7) Assessment and investigation reports submitted to the district attorney (DA) are completed, per OAC 340:75-3-510.
+(7) The CW specialist completes assessment and investigation reports and submits to the district attorney (DA) , per OAC 340:75-3-510.

 6Safeguarding reporter identity.
 To prevent unintended disclosure of the reporting party, the CW specialist leaves all KIDS- or OKDHS-generated documents regarding the reporter in a secure location.
+The reporting party is not disclosed to the family, PRFC, or collaterals.

 7. Gathering information during the assessment or investigation.
 The primary methods used in gathering information during the assessment or investigation are listed in (1) through (3) of this Instruction.